CTSRD-CHERI/SIMTight/README.md

   * `#define SIMTEnableScalarUnit 1`

-To enable the intial value optimisation (IVO) in the capability meta-data register file:
+To enable the intial value optimisation (also referred to as the null value optimisation) in the capability meta-data register file:

   * `#define SIMTCapRFUseInitValOpt 1`
-  * `#define SIMTCapRFLogNumPartialMasks 8`

 This a simple form of partial scalarisation allowing compact storage of vectors that can be partioned into an arbitrary scalar value and the initial value (null capability meta-data in this case) using a bit mask.
-These bit masks need to be stored alongside their associated scalar values but are allocated dynamically on demand so that the cost is not paid for every scalar register.
-The parameter `SIMTCapRFLogNumPartialMasks` determines the max number of masks that can be stored.
-If the limit is reached then the optimisation simply becomes unavailable.

-In future, we are interested in looking at general partial scalarisation, as well as inter-warp scalarisation.

 <div style="text-align: center;" align="center">
 <br>